 Python is Platform Independent.
 It means Python Programs can be executed on various Operating Systems.

-Due to above features python has become No. 1 programming language.
-That’s why most of the people want to learn Python.
+Due to the above features python has become the No. 1 programming language.
+That’s why most people want to learn Python.

 - Variables